MaayanLab/clustergrammer-docs/docs/_build_html/_sources/case_studies.rst.txt

   :alt: CyTOF Screenshot
   :target: http://nbviewer.jupyter.org/github/MaayanLab/Cytof_Plasma_PMA/blob/master/notebooks/Plasma_vs_PMA_Phosphorylation.ipynb

-  Immune Profiling of Atherosclerotic Plaques Identifies Innate and Adaptive Dysregulations Associated with Ischemic Cerebrovascular Events (Fernandez et al.).
-The interactive visualizations are made using the single cell data analysis and visualization toolkit Clustergrammer2 and work best using the Chrome browser.
+  Immune Profiling of Atherosclerotic Plaques Identifies Innate and Adaptive Dysregulations Associated with Ischemic Cerebrovascular Events (`Fernandez et al.`_).

-Our collaborators in the `Giannarelli Lab`_ and the `Icahn School of Medicine Human Immune Monitoring Core`_ used Mass Cytometry, CyTOF (Fluidigm), to investigate the phosphorylation response of peripheral blood mononuclear cells (PBMC) immune cells exposed to PMA (phorbol 12-myristate 13-acetate), a tumor promoter and activator of protein kinase C (PKC).
-A total of 28 markers (18 surface markers and 10 phosphorylation markers) were measured in over 200,000 single cells.
-In the Jupyter notebook `Plasma_vs_PMA_Phosphrylation.ipynb`_ we semi-automatically identify cell types using surface markers and cluster cells based on phosphorylation to identify cell-type specific behavior at the phosphorylation level.
-See the `Plasma_vs_PMA_Phosphrylation.ipynb`_ Jupyter notebook for more information.
+Our collaborators in the `Giannarelli Lab`_ used single-cell proteomics and transcriptomics to investigate the immune landscape of atheroscelerotic plaques (`Fernandez et al.`_) and identify features of T cells and macrophages that were associated with clinical symptomatic disease state.
+We used Clustergrammer2 to analyze scRNA-seq and CITE-seq data as well as infer cell-cell communication pathways.
+Interactive notebooks can be found in the Giannarelli lab GitHub repo: `Single-Cell-Immune-Profiling-of-Atherosclerotic-Plaques`_.

 .. _clustergrammer2_2700: